Tour past tense

 Toured [tʊəd]

-What is 2nd and 3rd form of tour?
+What are the 2nd and 3rd forms of the verb tour?

 What are the past tense and past participle of tour?

-The past tense of tour is: tour in past simple is Toured. and past participle is Toured.
+The past tense and past participle of tour are: tour in past simple is Toured, and past participle is Toured.

 What is the past tense of tour?